Clothing Design and Development

 Decide, what are your priorities for your line?
 Price, quality, or speed.
 Rank them in order of importance and recognize that any two will require you to sacrifice the third.
 If you must have that swimsuit collection in a month, go big or go home, you’ll likely sacrifice price and to some extent quality.
 On the flip side, if you approach a development house in December for your summer line, you won’t have to sacrifice quality and you’ll be able to manage costs too.
 Ask yourself, what’s most important to you and what are your priorities given your timeframe?

 Word of advice: “Always care for high quality and don’t compromise the sewing process.” -Meir Yamin, Founder of Donnatella Dresses

-This is the hard part and requires a deeper dive which we will be releasing soon – sign up here to receive it.
+This is the hard part.
 What’s your budget?
-Are you self-funding your collection, raising angel funds, or doing a crowdfunding campaign?
+Are you self-funding your collection, raising angel funds from friends and family, or doing a crowdfunding campaign?
 Put another way, how much are you willing to risk on a new venture?
 Once you have a number, you can start putting together a development, manufacturing, and marketing budget.

 How many styles will you produce and how many units of each?
 A word of caution – it’s always better to start small and test your market.
 Even with competitive research, even with target market feedback, even with crowdfunding campaigns, there are a lot of variables that go into marketing and selling a new collection and you can never be certain how your first launch will go.
 It’s better to sell out than get stuck with extra inventory.
 Of course, the smaller the run, the more expensive your cost per unit, so you will want to find a happy place that gives you the data you need while allowing you to take advantage of some economy of scale.